 - Effectively analysing and interpreting trial data by highly interactive workshops on statistics

 Who should attend

-Both POP and AACT courses are dedicated to healthcare professionals with clinical/research interest in any field of cardiovascular medicine, e.g. atrial fibrillation, heart failure, hypertension, peripheral vascular and cerebrovascular disease, prevention, general cardiology, coronary artery disease, dyslipidaemia, diabetes.
+All courses will appeal to an audience comprising healthcare professionals with clinical/research interest in cardiovascular medicine, e.g., atrial fibrillation, heart failure, hypertension, peripheral vascular and cerebrovascular disease, coronary artery disease prevention, general cardiology, treatment of coronary artery disease, dyslipidaemia, diabetes, hypertension, etc. More specifically:

 GCP is an international ethical and scientific quality standard for the design, conduct, and recording and reporting of clinical trials that involve the participation of human subjects.
 Anyone managing or conducting research in the National Health Service should be aware of Good Clinical Practice and evidence of GCP training is mandatory for gaining Host Site Approval for a Clinical Trial of an Investigational Medicinal Product (CTIMP).